 The preserved Belarusian castles impress with their monumentality and instantly surround tourists with a mysterious medieval atmosphere.
 The ancient walls breathe history and legends about the times of princes and knights.

-If you liked our review of castles in Belarus, save it on your wall or share it with your friends!
+If you liked our review of castles in Belarus, share it with your friends!
 Have a great trip!
-Find out the best things to do in Belarus and read about the ancient city of Polotsk.

 Plan your trip to Belarus today